phildini/django-sandstorm/README.md

-# django-auth-sandstorm
+# django-sandstorm
-Django Package for doing authentication with sandstorm.io
+Django package for helping integrate a django app with sandstorm.io